bioexcel/qmmm_bpg/docs/input_preparation/interface_QMMM_parameterisation.rst

 simulation.
 From this this guide will show you how to select your QM atoms, and set the parameters in order to run a QM/MM simulation.

+Examples of input files for running QM/MM simulations with the GROMACS/CP2K interface can be found in the
+`Bioexcel QM/MM benchmark suite <https://github.com/bioexcel/qmmm_benchmark_suite>`_.

 ----------------------
 Selecting QM atoms
 ----------------------